Counting number fields using multiple Dirichlet series: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Justine Dell, Kiran S. Kedlaya, Robert Lemke Oliver, and Evan O'Dorney for helpful discussions.
+We would like to thank Justine Dell, Kiran S. Kedlaya, Robert Lemke Oliver, Daniel Loughran, Evan O'Dorney, and Will Sawin for helpful discussions.
 This research was supported through the program {\em Oberwolfach Research Fellows} by the Mathematisches Forschungsinstitut Oberwolfach in 2025.
 Alberts was also supported by an AMS-Simons Travel Grant.
 Bucur would like to thank the DFG-funded Hausdorff Research Institute for Mathematics and the Lodha Mathematical Sciences Institute for their hospitality.
 Bucur was also supported by the NSF grant DMS-2002716.